-Quine adds Real-time Graph Analytics to Kafka Event Streams
+Quine adds Real-time ETL for Kafka-based Event Streams

 Consider this straightforward, minimum viable streaming pipeline.